Fr3nchT0uch/AY-3-8913_to_AY-3-8910_Adapter/README.md

 ----
 ## PCB designs :

-## "Angle" version for Mockingboard (Two different PCBs for each AY-8913)
+## "Angle" version for Mockingboard (Two different PCBs for each AY-3-8913)
 ![adapter 8913-8910 Angle Left](Angle/Medias/adapter_8913-8910___Angle_L__R.png)

-**LEFT** for *top* AY-8913:
+**LEFT** for *top* AY-3-8913:
 ![adapter 8913-8910 Angle Left](Angle/adapter_8913-8910%20_%20Angle%20L/Medias/adapter%208913-8910%20Angle%20L%20TOP.png)

-**RIGHT** for *bottom* AY-8913:
+**RIGHT** for *bottom* AY-3-8913:
 ![adapter 8913-8910 Angle Left](Angle/adapter_8913-8910%20_%20Angle%20R/Medias/adapter%208913-8910%20Angle%20R%20TOP.png)

-- to replace one or **two** AY-8913 on your Mockingboard.
+- to replace one or **two** AY-3-8913 on your Mockingboard.
-- you must use each version for the TOP and BOTTOM AY-8913 on your Mockbingboard.
+- you must use each version for the TOP and BOTTOM AY-3-8913 on your Mockbingboard.
-- pay attention to the insertion direction of the AY-8910.
+- note: pay attention to the insertion direction of the AY-3-8910 on the adapter.

 ----

-## "Triangle" version for Mockingboard (A single PCB for the two AY-8913s)
+## "Triangle" version for Mockingboard (A single PCB for the two AY-3-8913s)
 ![adapter 8913-8910 zoom header](Triangle/Medias/adapter%208913-8910%20triangle%20TOP.png)

-- alternative (and ultimate) version to replace the TWO AY-8913 on the Mockingboard on the same board.
+- alternative (and ultimate) version to replace the TWO AY-3-8913 on the Mockingboard on the same board.

 ----
 ## "Normal" general version
 ![adapter 8913-8910 Normal](Normal/Medias/adapter%208913-8910%20long%20board%20reverse%20on%20air%20TOP.png)

-- to replace only **one** AY-8913 on your MB (the **bottom** one only!).
+- to replace only **one** AY-3-8913 on the Mockingboard (the **bottom** one only!).
-- to replace the AY-8913 on other machines (for example: some old Pinball *soundcards*).
+- to replace the AY-3-8913 on other machines (for example: some old Pinball *soundcards*).
-- pay attention to the insertion direction of the AY-8910.
+- note: pay attention to the insertion direction of the AY-3-8910 on the adapter.

-- **WARNING**: do not use this model if you want to replace the **TWO** AY-8913s on your Mockingboard because you will not be able to close the Apple II cover!
+- **WARNING**: do not use this model if you want to replace the **TWO** AY-3-8913s on your Mockingboard because you will not be able to close the Apple II cover!
 Use the other designs instead!